 The parties then proceed to discovery.
-Discovery is the method of obtaining, from the other party, all of the information you need to successfully present your case to the court.
+Discovery is the method of obtaining from the other party all of the information you need to successfully present your case to the court.
 It also provides your spouse an opportunity to obtain from you all of the information your spouse needs to present their case successfully to the court.
+Obviously, the discovery you need depends on the case you want to mount and the defenses you intend to assert.
+Thus it is particular to the facts of your case.

 There are four primary ways of obtaining discovery, all controlled by article 31 of the Civil Practice Law and Rules (the "CPLR").
-They are "interrogatories," document requests, depositions and demands for admissions.
-When utilized wisely, they are invoked in the preceding order.
-"Interrogatories" are questions that must be answered by the party in writing and under oath.
-Wisely used, interrogatories ask only for hard information and not anything that requires a subjective response.
+There are "interrogatories," document requests, depositions and demands for admissions.
+When utilized wisely, they are invoked in the following order and manner: "Interrogatories" are questions that must be answered by the party in writing and under oath.
+Wisely used, interrogatories ask only for "hard" information and not anything that requires a subjective response.
 Proper interrogatory questions might be "Who was present when [a particular contract] was signed?"
 "What are the names and addresses of the owners of the [XYZ Company]?"
 "Did you receive an employment contract when you were hired by [the XYZ Company]?"

-After the existence of critical documents is established and identified by the interrogatories, a party should issue a demand for documents (known in parlance as a "Notice for Discovery and Inspection").
+After the existence of critical documents are established and identified by the interrogatories, a party should issue a demand for the necessary identified documents (known in parlance as a "Notice for Discovery and Inspection").
 Such a demand requires the responding party to assemble and produce copies of all of the requested documents.

-After a party has had an opportunity to examine all of the relevant documents, the party should "notice" and schedule the deposition of the opposing party.
-Depositions require the party to be deposed to show up at a designated time and location (usually the office of the lawyer issuing the deposition notice), take an oath to tell the truth, and answer the attorney's questions while a stenographer records the questions and answers.
+After a party has had an opportunity to examine and digest all of the relevant documents, the party should "notice," i.e., schedule, the deposition of the opposing party and subpoena other required witnesses to appear for deposition.
+Depositions require the person to be deposed to show up at a designated time and location (usually the office of the lawyer issuing the deposition notice), swear to tell the truth, and answer the attorney's questions while a stenographer records the questions and answers.

-Preparing smart interrogatories, and later document demands, requires some thought and consideration.
+Preparing smart interrogatories and later document demands requires some thought and consideration.
 That pales, however, to the preparation required for the taking of a deposition.
 Preparing a deposition, like preparing for trial, is like choreographing a play that will have a very limited run and a very limited audience . . . but could be critical to the outcome of the litigation.
-There are several reasons to take the deposition of an adverse party and, if none of them apply, then perhaps you should forego taking that person's deposition.
+There are several reasons to take the deposition of an adverse party and witnesses and, if none of them apply, then perhaps you should forego taking that person's deposition.

 First, a deposition should be used to obtain information that is needed for trial.
-Any information that is more nuanced, subjective, or involved than "Who was present at the Tuesday, July 17, 2019, meeting at the Law Firm?" cannot reasonably be obtained by interrogatories and, therefore, requires a deposition.
+Any information that is more nuanced, subjective, or involved than "Who was present at the Tuesday, July 17, 2019, meeting at the Law Firm?" cannot practically be obtained by interrogatories and, therefore, requires a deposition.

 Depositions should also be used to "lock down" the witness's testimony on any information they might testify to at trial.
-By locking in their testimony, the lawyers can then prepare for trial by assembling impeachment material and knowing what the other parties and witnesses will say.
+By locking in their testimony, the lawyers can then prepare for trial by assembling impeachment material and knowing what the other parties and witnesses will have to say.